Estonian company online formation

 What is offshore banking?

-Offshore banking simply means you have a bank account in a location outside your country of residence - usually in a low tax jurisdiction, but not necessarily.
+Offshore banking simply means you have a bank account in a location outside your country of residence - usually in an international financial centre, but not necessarily.
 Offshore bank account offers you a secure home for your money, an easy way to manage international finances and potential tax benefits.
-Internet banking and multi-lingual call centre services allow you round the clock access to your accounts and investments, including the ability to make international money transfers.
+Internet banking and multi-lingual call centre services allow you round the clock access your accounts and investments, including the ability to make international money transfers.

 More than 90% of the Estonian banking sector is owned by four Nordic banks – Swedbank, SEB, Nordea and Danske Bank.
 Such ownership structure has provided stability throughout the financial crisis and contributed to technological development of services.

-In total there are seven licensed banks and 11 branches of foreign credit institutions in Estonia.
+In total there are 9 licensed banks and 7 branches of foreign credit institutions in Estonia.